 According to the U.S. Bureau of Labor Statistics (BLS), employment of financial analysts nationwide will grow by 16% between 2012 and 2022, which is faster than the average growth rate (11%) for all occupations during the same period.
 Employment of financial analysts should rise as a result of the need for accurate interpretations of financial data in an increasingly diverse and complex global business environment.

-Typical job duties for financial business analysts include evaluating financial reports such as income statements, cash flow statements and balance sheets and determining how a company’s finances will impact business operations.
-They may also facilitate decision-making by finance and operations personnel or investors by presenting data analysis and interpretation in clear, compelling ways.
+Typical job duties for financial business analysts include evaluating financial reports, such as income statements, cash flow statements and balance sheets, and determining how a company’s finances will impact business operations.
+They may also facilitate decision making by finance and operations personnel or investors by presenting data analysis and interpretation in clear, compelling ways.

 Financial business analysts are often required to make recommendations for action by synthesizing financial information and trends.
 They may predict future business activity to assist product developers or sales teams.
 Some financial business analysts create tools or systems, including databases and spreadsheets, to improve financial data analysis and reporting.

-A financial business analyst career can begin with a bachelor’s degree in business administration with a specialization in accounting.
+The path to a financial business analyst career can begin with a bachelor’s degree in business administration with a specialization in accounting.
 Coursework typically includes intermediate accounting, essential business skills, accounting information systems and applied decision methods for business.